Cliff Gustafson

-Cliff Gustafson (February 12, 1931 – January 2, 2023) was an American high school and college baseball coach who was, for twenty-nine seasons, the head coach of the Texas Longhorns, representing the University of Texas at Austin.
+Clifford L. Gustafson (February 12, 1931 – January 2, 2023) was an American high school and college baseball coach who was, for twenty-nine seasons, the head coach of the Texas Longhorns, representing the University of Texas at Austin.

 Early life

 Gustafson was a native of Kenedy, Texas.
 He attended the University of Texas at Austin and played college baseball for the Texas Longhorns, including the 1952 team that won the Southwest Conference championship and reached the College World Series.
 Gustafson posted a .308 batting average for his collegiate career and went on to play professional baseball.

 Coaching career

 South San Antonio High School

 After briefly playing baseball professionally, Gustafson embarked on a successful 14-year-high school coaching career that began in 1953 at South San Antonio High School in San Antonio, Texas.
-During his 14 seasons at South San, Gustafson's teams won the Class 3A State Championships an impressive six times: 1958, 1959, 1961, 1963, 1964, 1967.
+During his 14 seasons at South San, Gustafson's teams won the Class 3A State Championships an impressive seven times: 1958, 1959, 1961, 1963, 1964, 1966,1967.